AudreyBurki/Publication-list/README.md

 Bürki, A., Alario, X., & Vasishth, S. (onine ahead of print).
 When words collide: Bayesian meta-analyses of distractor and target properties in the picture-word interference paradigm. _**The Quarterly Journal of Experimental Psychology**_. ([data & scripts](https://osf.io/sjn5b/)) ([paper](https://pubmed.ncbi.nlm.nih.gov/35818127/))

 Bürki, A. Planning the sound structure of words from a psycholinguistic perspective (in press).
 In Eds.: Hartsuiker, R. & Strijkers K. Current issues in the Psychology of Language.
-Routledge press (Taylor & Francis), UK.
+Routledge press (Taylor & Francis), UK. ([link to bookk](https://www.taylorfrancis.com/books/edit/10.4324/9781003145790/language-production-robert-hartsuiker-kristof-strijkers))

 ## 2023